Adam Kennedy

 Adam Thomas Kennedy (born January 10, 1976) is an American former professional baseball second baseman.
 He played in Major League Baseball (MLB) for the St. Louis Cardinals, Oakland Athletics, Los Angeles Angels of Anaheim, Washington Nationals, Seattle Mariners, and Los Angeles Dodgers.

-Early years
+Early years and amateur career

 Kennedy was born in Riverside, California.
 He attended John W. North High School in Riverside, playing baseball and basketball.
-He is the son of Tom Kennedy, who teaches Health at North High School.
+His father coached baseball and taught at North High School.

-He attended Cal State Northridge, where he played shortstop for the Matador baseball squad.
-He set school records in career hits, RBI and batting average and was a three-time All-American.
+Kennedy attended Cal State Northridge, where he played shortstop for the Matadors.
+He set school records in career hits, runs batted in (RBI), and batting average and was a three-time All-American.
 He led the nation in hits as a sophomore and junior.
 In 1996, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.